First Year CS Guide

 Calvin’s Insider Tips

-A good tip: You can access course evaluations submitted by past students for more courses on Quercus.
-Just have to login (with your joinID which will soon become your UTORid) and select course evaluations from the drop down menu.
-You cannot see specific comments written by students, but you can see the numerical stats.
-Great way to learn about electives.
-(From u/zyjerry on Reddit)
+A good tip: you can access course evaluations submitted by past students for more courses on Quercus, which you can access by logging in (with your joinID, which will soon become your UTORid) and selecting course evaluations from the drop-down menu.
+You can't see specific student comments, but you can see the numerical stats; this is an especially great way to learn about elective and breadth courses!
+(From u/zyjerry on Reddit) Additionally, it can be a good idea to consult RateMyProfs for more details regarding certain instructors - however, take these ratings with a grain of salt!

-For more important videos with more tips and information about university and course enrollment check out the ArtSci Youtube channel here and for an interview with Lana about her achievements and advice check out this episode of Room 2250.
+For more important videos with tips and information about university and course enrollment, check out the ArtSci YouTube channel here.
+For an interview with Lana about her achievements and advice, check out this episode of Room 2250.

 Course Planning Tools/Things to know

-There are a lot of areas in CS and a lot of courses that range from theory to networking to graphics and everything in between.
+There are many different fields in CS and a lot of courses that range from theory to networking to graphics and everything in between.
 Courseography is an open-source project started by Prof. David Liu that charts out all the CS courses and program areas with their prerequisites.
-You could look at what upper year courses interest you and take their necessary prerequisites.
-Note that the course offerings have not been updated to reflect the new courses for 2020 school year (as of publishing) and as always the calendar is the place for the most up to date and official information.
+You could look at what upper-year courses interest you and take their necessary prerequisites.
+Note that the course offerings have not been updated to reflect the new courses for the 2025/2026 school year (as of publishing), and as always, the calendar is the place for the most up-to-date and official information.

 Breadth Courses

-To get your degree at UofT on top of completing 20 Credits, a Specialist or 2 Majors, or 1 Major + 2 Minors, you must complete Breadth Requirements:
+To get your degree at UofT on top of completing 20 Credits and fulfilling a degree combination of at least a Specialist/2 Majors/1 Major + 2 Minors, you must complete Breadth Requirements:

 1. Creative and Cultural Representations